 Step 1: Turn on the Accessibility Menu

-2. Navigate to Accessibility (on some devices, you’ll find this under Additional Settings) and then Accessibility Menu.
+- Navigate to Accessibility (on some devices, you’ll find this under Additional Settings)

 Step 2: Use the Accessibility Menu

-To open the Accessibility Menu, use your Accessibility Menu shortcut:
+To open the Accessibility Menu, use the shortcut you set up:

 Tip: To Make Accessibility Menu buttons larger

-3. Tap on Settings and then Large buttons
+- Tap on Settings and then Large buttons.

 How To Use Switch Access To Control Your Android Device